(fritz kleinhans)

 NGC 3842 region in negative B&W; from above.

-Several galaxies are labeled and identified on the full size image of left.
+Several galaxies are labeled and identified on the full size image at left.

 their colors in the color image above.